-Toxicants are used to control large vole populations and most are classified as Restricted Use Pesticides (RUP); these products can be applied only by a pesticide applicator who possesses both a general applicator certification and the advanced certification for vertebrate application (Category 7D).
+Toxicants often are the preferred method used to control large vole populations and such strategies typically use toxicants that are classified as Restricted Use Pesticides (RUP); these products can be applied only by a pesticide applicator who possesses both a general applicator certification and the advanced certification for vertebrate application (Category 7D).
 In most cases, voles must feed on treated baits multiple times to sustain a lethal dose.
-Therefore, bait stations must be stocked and maintained to ensure success.
+Therefore, properly located bait stations (i.e., within an area of current infestation) must be stocked and maintained to ensure success.